aarathi97/aarathi-vistex/README.md

 ### Recommendation

-We recommend to migrate the website to a cloud-based hosting platform, potentially google to improve scalability, reliability, and performance.
+We recommend migrating the website to a cloud-based hosting platform, potentially google to improve scalability, reliability, and performance.
 This will ensure consistent access and eliminate the need for managing dedicated servers.

 ### Inventory Management: